s4yhii/s4yhii.github.io/_posts/2025-08-30-Tickets-popcorn-please.md

 ## Thanks

-I hope this writeup are useful and help you make money.
-Thanks for reading, sharing and everything that I don't know.
-Huge thanks to the following people for helping write and review this post:

-- Carlos Aguilar
-- Cesar Neira
-- Jonathan Huallanca
-- Jose Londres
-- Eduardo Sarria
+I hope this write‑up is useful.
+Thanks for reading and sharing.
+Special thanks to:

+for their help reviewing this post.